State reserves of Azerbaijan

 State Reserves of Azerbaijan refers to the state reserves in Azerbaijan, which preserve the fauna, flora and their ecosystems.

-State Reserves bear the status of governmental establishments aimed at environmental protection and scientific researches.
+State Reserves bear the status of governmental establishments aimed at environmental protection and scientific research.
 They are particularly designed for the protection of typical and rare natural complexes and studying of natural processes and phenomena.
 The utilization of the lands of State natural reserves, as well as animals and plants, found within their boundaries for industrial purposes is prohibited by the law.
 Activities in this sector are regulated by the Ministry of Ecology and Natural Resources of Azerbaijan Republic.

-In total more than 2,5% of Azerbaijan is under protection by the government as state reserve.
+In total more than 2.5% of Azerbaijan is under protection by the government as state reserve.

 State Reserves

 There are 15 state natural parks in Azerbaijan to preserve and protect the fauna, flora and their ecosystems.
 See below for the list: